 How do I get tickets?

-Tickets are available in advance via the Steveston Community Centre’s registration portal.
-Last-minute tickets can be purchased on the day of each screening at the Gulf of Georgia Cannery.
+Online tickets are available in advance via the Steveston Community Centre’s registration portal.
 Register Here

 Is the Theatre accessible?